 How To Make Goat Cheese Prosciutto Lingonberry Jam Bruschetta:

 Flip the bread so the toasted side is down.
-Toast on the other side for an additional 3 to 4 minutes.
+Toast on the other side for an additional four minutes.

 Spread a dollop of goat cheese on one side of each slice of bread.